iKostanOrg/codewars/kyu_5/number_of_trailing_zeros_of_n/README.md

-# Number of trailing zeros of N!
+# Number of trailing zeros of N

 Write a program that will calculate the number of trailing zeros in a factorial of a given number.